woodrowpearson/gitbook-public/footprint.md

 ## Cover Letter

+If you want to add some color and detail to the portrait of who I am and where I am in my life and career take a peek at my [Cover Letter](footprint/cover-letter.md).

 ## My Code

 [My code gists](https://woodrowpearson.gitbook.io/code-gists) A mix of one liners, snippets, and interview question answers I have compiled.
 This site is relatively new so I apologize for it being a bit difficult to navigate.